Know the Laws: Puerto Rico

 - The husband's proposal to prostitute his wife;

-- Separation of the spouses for an uninterrupted period of time of over two years; and
+- Separation of the spouses for an uninterrupted period of time of more than two years;

-- Incurable insanity of one of the spouses for more than 7 years that began after marriage.*
+- Incurable insanity of one of the spouses for more than seven years that began after marriage;

-You can also get divorced by mutual consent.
-This usually happens when both spouses decide they cannot live together any longer.
-In this case, the spouses do not have to explain to the court the reasons for their separation, but they do have to show the judge, along with the divorce petition, that they have agreed on the following points:
+For mutual consent, the parties don't have to explain to the court the reasons for the separation but they do have to indicate in the divorce petition and affidavit that they have agreed on the following points:

-- Physical and legal custody of the kids;
+- Physical and legal custody of the children of the marriage;

-- How the relationship will be between the parents and the kids;
+- How the relationship will be between the parents and the children (for example, the schedule for visitation, the responsibilities each parent will have, etc.);

 - Child support; and